IBM/cloud-native-starter/documentation/OS4Requirements.md

 ## Access OpenShift via CLI

 1. Access the OpenShift Web Console
-2. In the upper right corner, click on the name of the logged in user (e.g. kube:admin), then click on "Copy Login Command"
+2. In the upper right corner, click on the name of the logged in user (e.g. kube:admin), then click on 'Copy Login Command'
-3. If required, log in again, then click "Display Token"
+3. If required, log in again, then click 'Display Token'
 4. Open the file 'local.env' (created in the very beginning of this document)
-5. From the "Display Token" page, copy
+5. From the 'Display Token' page, copy
    * the API token to APITOKEN in local.env
    * the server URL (including https:// and portnumber!) from the Log in command to OS4SERVER in local.env